-As teachers continue to adapt their curriculum to meet the demands for remote learning, technological solutions, whether programs or apps, are sure to play a major role.
-However, it’s important to make sure that the technology is not driving the lesson, and that all students understand not only how to use the technology, but why it matters.
+When adapting your curriculum for remote learning, technological solutions (programs or apps) are sure to play a major role.
+For greater student success, make sure that the technology is not driving the lesson, and that all students understand how to use the technology and why it matters.

-Here’s another installment of our “Remote Learning for Learning Differences” series, written by an anonymous 8th grader with dyslexia who is in her first week of remote learning.
+Here’s another look at remote learning from a student’s perspective.
+This is from an eighth-grader with dyslexia who is in her first week of remote learning.

 For math, we got an assignment on Google Classroom.
 The assignment really didn’t have anything to do with math and more had to do with learning about how to use the graphing calculator app Desmos.
 I really don’t think we’re going to learn anything new in math over the next couple of weeks.